Opening Summer 2027 — Campus In Development

 "For we are God's handiwork, created in Christ Jesus to do good works." — Ephesians 2:10

-Stonebreaker cabin at dusk
+Stonebreaker cabin at dusk Cabin interior with lantern, Bible, and wool blanket

 The Cabins

-Four cabins.
+Five cabins.

-Phase 1A includes four cabins — each one private, finished, and intentional.
+Each cabin is private, finished, and intentional.
 Metal roof.
 Stone base.
 Covered porch with rocking chairs.
 Lanterns on the path.
 A door that locks.
+A queen bedroom in the back with a private bath — the dignity anchor.
+Four bunk spots for father-son weekends or full-capacity retreats.

 Men who come to Stonebreaker have been living in disruption — changed addresses, split custody, hotel rooms, parents' couches.
 The cabin is the first private space that says: you are here, you are staying, this weekend is yours.